Syed Najibul Bashar Maizbhandari

-Syed Najibul Bashar Maizbhandari (সৈয়দ নজিবুল বশর মাইজভাণ্ডারী) is the chairman of Bangladesh Tarikat Federation and the incumbent Member of Parliament of the Chittagong-2 constituency.
+Syed Najibul Bashar Maizbhandari (সৈয়দ নজিবুল বশর মাইজভাণ্ডারী) is the chairman of Bangladesh Tarikat Federation and former Member of Parliament of the Chittagong-2 constituency.

 Early life

+Syed Najibul Bashar Maizbhandari was born on 2 December 1959, to a Bengali Muslim Syed family of saintly heritage belonging to the Maizbhandaria Tariqah in Fatikchhari, Chittagong District, East Pakistan (now Bangladesh).
+He is a son of the Sufi Peer Syed Shafiul Bashar Maizbhandari who himself is the son of Syed Ghulamur Rahman Maizbhandari.
+His mother is Syeda Ashrafunnesa Begum.
+His ancestors migrated from Medina to Gaur, the former capital of medieval Bengal, via Baghdad and Delhi.
+Maizbhandari's recent lineage is as follows: Syed Najibul Bashar, son of Syed Shafiul Bashar, son of Syed Ghulamur Rahman, son of Syed Abdul Karim Shah, son of Syed Tayyabullah, son of Syed Abdul Qadir, son of Syed Hamiduddin.
+Hamiduddin was the appointed Imam and Qadi of Gaur, who moved to Patiya in Chittagong District due to an epidemic.
+Syed Abdul Qadir was appointed the Imam of Azimnagar in Fatikchhari.

-Maizbhandari was born on 2 December 1959, to a Bengali Muslim family of Syeds belonging to the Maizbhandaria tariqah in Chittagong District, East Pakistan (now Bangladesh).
-He completed his education up until he gained his Higher Secondary School Certificate.
+Maizbhandari completed his education up until he gained his Higher Secondary School Certificate.

 Career

 During the 1991 Bangladeshi general elections, Maizbhandari successfully won a seat in the Chittagong-4 constituency as an Awami League candidate.
 However, he later became affiliated with the Bangladesh Nationalist Party.
 He represented them as a candidate for the same constituency in the 2001 Bangladeshi general election, but did not win a seat.